Who Was Freddie Mercury?

 After Mercury's death, Austin reportedly kicked Hutton out of Garden Lodge.
 Hutton later wrote a book about his relationship with the singer, Mercury and Me.
 He died of cancer in 2010 at the age of 60.

 PHOTOS: Freddie Mercury’s Most Iconic Moments

-On November 23, 1991, Mercury released a statement: "I wish to confirm that I have been tested HIV-positive and have AIDS.
+The day before his death, on November 23, 1991, Mercury released a statement: "I wish to confirm that I have been tested HIV-positive and have AIDS.
 I felt it correct to keep this information private to date to protect the privacy of those around me.
 However, the time has come now for my friends and fans around the world to know the truth and I hope that everyone will join with my doctors and all those worldwide in the fight against this terrible disease."
-The next day, Freddie Mercury died from AIDS-related bronchial pneumonia at his London mansion.
-He was only 45 years old.

 Longtime friend and bandmate Roger Taylor provided some insight to Mercury's decision to keep his battle with AIDS private.
 "He didn't want to be looked at as an object of pity and curiosity, and he didn't want circling vultures over his head," Taylor said, according to a report in Entertainment Weekly.
 The rock world mourned the loss of one of its most versatile and engaging performers.

 To honor his memory, the Freddie Mercury Tribute: Concert for AIDS Awareness was held in April 1992 at Wembley Stadium.
 A diverse range of rock acts — from Def Leppard to Elton John — performed to celebrate Mercury and advance the fight against the disease that took his life.
-That same year, Mercury's mock operatic masterpiece, "Bohemian Rhapsody" made a return to the pop charts, illustrating its timeless appeal.
+That same year, Mercury's mock operatic masterpiece, "Bohemian Rhapsody," appeared in the movie Wayne's World and made a return to the Billboard 100 pop charts, illustrating its timeless appeal.